On revisions prior to 2.0, the Jammafier does not touch the video at all.

 Very few games actually have 1kOhm output impedance, somewhere in the hundreds is more normal – regardless, the 75Ohm termination serve no good purpose (that I know of), and put a load on the RGB outputs that is way out of spec.

-The Konami does a very good job of actively re-amplifying the signal to 75Ohm with levels within 0-1VPP, it also does this without loading the game out of spec.
+The Konami does a very good job of actively attenuating and re-amplifying the signal to 75Ohm with levels within 0-1VPP, it also does this without loading the game out of spec.

 Last Updated on 2022-08-20 by admin